girliemac/terrarium-project/intro-to-css/README.md

 ## Review & Self Study

-CSS seems deceptively easy, but there are many challenges when trying to style an app perfectly for all browsers and all screen sizes.
-CSS-Grid and Flexbox are tools that have been developed to make the job a little easier and more reliable.
+CSS seems deceptively straightforward, but there are many challenges when trying to style an app perfectly for all browsers and all screen sizes.
+CSS-Grid and Flexbox are tools that have been developed to make the job a little more structured and more reliable.
 Learn about these tools by playing [Flexbox Froggy](https://flexboxfroggy.com/) and [Grid Garden](https://codepip.com/games/grid-garden/).

 **Assignment**: [CSS Refactoring](assignment.md)